Do I Know This Entity? Knowledge Awareness and Hallucinations in Language Models: Methodology

 To study how language models reflect knowledge awareness about entities, we build a dataset with four different entity types: (basketball) players, movies, cities, and songs from Wikidata~\citep{wikidata}.
 For each entity, we extract associated attributes available in Wikidata.
 Then, we create templates of the form (entity type, entity name, relation, attribute) and prompt Gemma 2 2B and 9B models~\citep{gemmateam2024gemma2improvingopen} to predict the attribute given (entity type, relation, entity name), for instance:

 We then categorize entities into `known' or `unknown'.
 Known entities are those where the model gets at least two attributes correct, while unknown are where it gets them all wrong, we discard any in-between.
-To measure correctness we use fuzzy string matching\footnote{\url{https://github.com/seatgeek/thefuzz}.}.
-See~\Cref{sec:division_known_unknown} for a description of the process.
+To measure correctness we use fuzzy string matching.\footnote{\url{https://github.com/seatgeek/thefuzz}.} See~\Cref{sec:division_known_unknown} for a description of the process.
+We acknowledge that this methodology might introduce some labeling inaccuracies, as the model could `guess' some attributes despite not knowing about the entity or fail to recall the specific attributes we consider while knowing about the entity.
+However, our primary objective is to achieve a reasonable differentiation between entities rather than striving for perfect classification accuracy.
 Finally, we split the entities into train/validation/test (50\%, 10\%, 40\%) sets.

 We run the model on the set of prompts containing known and unknown entities.
 Inspired by~\citet{meng2022locating,geva-etal-2023-dissecting,nanda2023factfinding} we use the residual stream of the final token of the entity, $\vx^{\text{known}}$ and $\vx^{\text{unknown}}$.
 In each layer ($l$), we compute the activations of each latent in the SAE, i.e.~$a_{l,j}(\vx^{\text{known}}_l)$ and $a_{l,j}(\vx^{\text{unknown}}_l)$.
 For each latent, we obtain the fraction of the time that it is active (i.e. has a value greater than zero) on known and unknown entities respectively: